LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - but in many cases the `Controller` actually must call routing
-- hence routing from `MovieListView` to `MovieDetailsView` or any dialog is done with the use of its `Controller.state.navCommand` field, which then triggers navigation from inside the `Widget`
+- hence routing from `MovieListView` to `MovieDetailsView` or any dialog is done with the use of its `Controller.state.navCommand` field, which then triggers navigation from inside the `Widget` using `postFrameCallback`
+- This pattern maintains a clear separation between business logic and UI, and keeps the Controller testable and platform-independent.
-- with this solution necessary for some routes I had to choose: keep the routing path consistent across the whole app? - what forces other navigation calls to be done the same way, or call routing directly in a button's `onTap` callback?
+- with this solution necessary for some routes I had to choose: keep the routing path consistent across the whole app? - do other navigation calls the same way, or call such routing directly in a button's `onTap` callback?
-- I decided to keep the code as simple as possible hence routing that is initiated by a `Widget` is called directly from there
-- that is why navigation to `TwoButtonView` and back to `MovieDetailsView` is called this simpler way
+- I decided to keep the code consistent hence routing that is initiated by a `Widget` is done via the same chain - that is why navigation to `TwoButtonView` and back to `MovieDetailsView` is called this way
-- this solution is disputable though since it breaks consistency of the architecture; so if the priority is strict architectural rules it should be changed to passing all navigation through the related `Controller`'s `state.navCommand`
+- it is also possible in **flutter_clean_architecture** to invoke UI elements directly from the `Controller` using `getState()`, yet I chose my approach for stricter adherence to Clean Architecture principles and easier testing this solution is disputable though since it complicates the code making it more difficult to read, so the choice of one of those solutions would be the team's in a production project then to be followed by the dev

+While it's also possible in flutter_clean_architecture to invoke UI elements directly from the Controller using getState(), I chose this approach for stricter adherence to Clean Architecture principles and easier testing.

 ###